gschup/ggrs/TUTORIAL.md

 sess.set_frame_delay(input_delay, 1)?;
 ```

 You don't need to define players or start the session.
-Because there are no remote clients to synchronize with, it will immediately be ready to advance the game.
+Because there are no remote clients to synchronize with, a `SyncTestSession` will immediately be ready to advance the game.

 ## Main Loop